-Responding: Allow God's heart to speak to your heart.
+God's heart to speak to your heart.
 He wants to be close to you so ask yourself what this invitation could mean.
 Speak to God with your hear.
 Be open to what he is trying to reveal to you.
-Share with God whatever is coming into your heart and mind.
+Share with God whatever is coming into your to us.

-Resting: Rest in the embrace and love of God.
-It is God's response to us.
 Your whole being is focussed on God so dwell in the moment.
 When you feel ready, move on.

+Resting: Rest in the embrace and love of God.
+It is God's response